Intestelar/Intestelar/README.md

 </br>
 </br>

-- 🌱 I’m currently learning skills
+- 🌱 I’m currently learning new skills

 -  📫 How to reach me
 <a href="https://www.linkedin.com/in/vishnu-vardhan-reddy-962aaa1a7/">